robomq/robomq.io/docs/STOMP.md

 ### Consumer
 The first step is the same as producer, consumer needs to connect to [robomq.io](http://www.robomq.io) broker.

 Then you need to set a few callback functions.
 They play an significant role in this library.
-For example, callback on error and message.
+For example, callback on message and error.

 	static void _message(stomp_session_t *s, void *ctx, void *session_ctx) {